 A referendum poses a question on which people have a direct vote.
 They are an established part of New Zealand’s political system, and have been used, for example, to decide whether military training should be compulsory and whether the term of Parliament should be lengthened to four years.
 Since 1993 citizens-initiated referendums have been allowed.
 To qualify, a petition supporting them needs to have been signed by 10% of voters within a 12-month period.
 A referendum can be either binding, which means a government must follow the opinion of the majority of voters, or indicative, where no further action is required.
 All citizens-initiated referendums are indicative (non-binding).

-In 2011 New Zealand had 67 territorial authorities that were governed by elected representatives, comprising 13 city councils and 54 district and regional councils.
+In 2020 New Zealand has 67 territorial authorities that were governed by elected representatives, comprising 12 city councils, 54 district and regional councils, and Auckland council (a unitary authority performing both roles).
 These local government authorities hold elections by postal ballot for the positions of councillors and mayors every three years.
-At the same time district health boards (20 in 2011) also elected seven members each.
+At the same time district health boards (20 in 2020) also elect seven members each.

 All elections use the electoral rolls maintained by the Electoral Commission for general (that is, parliamentary) elections.